alvaromc317/FunQ/README.md

 ### Cross validating

-The `FunQuantPCA` package implements functions that allow to perform cross validation based on both the `splines.df` or the `alpha.ridge` criterias.
+The `FunQ` package implements functions that allow to perform cross validation based on both the `splines.df` or the `alpha.ridge` criterias.

 ``` r